IBE160/SG-Gruppe-5/docs/epics.md

 -   [ ] **Story 3.4:** As a user, I want to see the specific part of my CV that a suggestion refers to, perhaps by highlighting the relevant text.
 -   [ ] **Story 3.5:** As a user, I want to be able to mark suggestions as "done" or "dismissed" so I can track my progress.
 -   [ ] **Story 3.6:** As a user, I want the suggestions to include keywords from the job description that are missing from my CV.
+-   [ ] **Story 3.7:** As a user, I want the CV suggestions to be presented in an interactive panel where I can accept, edit, or dismiss each suggestion individually.

+---

+## Epic 4: General UI/UX

+-   **Description:** Implement the foundational user interface and experience elements, ensuring consistency, responsiveness, and accessibility across the application.
+-   **Rationale:** This epic ensures that the application's visual design and core interaction patterns are consistently applied, providing a cohesive and accessible experience for all users.

+### User Stories

+-   [ ] **Story 4.1:** As a developer, I want to implement the chosen color theme, typography, and spacing system consistently across the application.
+-   [ ] **Story 4.2:** As a developer, I want to ensure the application is fully responsive across all defined breakpoints (Mobile, Tablet, Desktop).
+-   [ ] **Story 4.3:** As a developer, I want to implement all defined UX patterns (modals, notifications, etc.) consistently throughout the application.
+-   [ ] **Story 4.4:** As a developer, I want to ensure the application meets WCAG 2.1 Level AA accessibility standards.